PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:12:26
+Last updated: 2024-04-12 05:12:59
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: So young.
+Though mayhaps this was a blessing.
+Had he lived, he would have grown up to be a Frey.  -  Wyman Manderly